 Step 3: Add Two Sensors

-The two sensors we are using are a Photosensitive sensor and Temperature sensor.
+We are employing a Photosensitive sensor and a Temperature sensor.

-These sensors evaluate light and temperature.
-We use Arduino to read the value and display it in the Serial monitor on the Arduino.
+These sensors evaluate the amount of light and temperature.
+We use Arduino to read the value and display it on the Serial monitor of the Arduino.

-Search for and add the two sensors.
-Make sure they are positioned across the columns on the breadboard.
-Put enough space between them to make it easier to see them.
+Locate and place the set of sensors.
+Make sure they are placed in a horizontal alignment across the rows of the breadboard.
+Create enough space between them to improve visibility.

 Step 4: Photosensitive Sensor